mikedaley/SpectREMCPP/README.md

 # SpectREMCPP (Spectrum Retro EMulator using C++ and Objective-C++)

-This is a ZX Spectrum emulator written for MacOS 10.14+.
-The main emulator core has been written in C++ and is shared across a Mac, Windows and iOS versions.
+This is a ZX Spectrum emulator written initially for MacOS 10.14+.
+The main emulator core has been written in C++ and is shared across a Mac, and now Windows.
 This is very much a hobby/play project, but it's prettry accurate for the 48k/128k Spectrum :)

 ## Thanks